Translatomics: Mass Spectrometry

-Mass spectrometry methods are unable to determine folding of nascent polypeptides.
+Mass spectrometry methods are unable to determine the folding of nascent polypeptides.
 No current methods examine the folding states of nascent polypeptides globally in the cell.
 There are methods for examining the folding state of individual nascent polypeptides.

 One method uses a nonspecific protease to cleave the nascent peptide at a low temperature.
 The protease can cleave the unfolded, flexible regions, but cannot cut tightly folded regions.
 The products of the cleavage can then be separated and studied to determine the folded regions of the nascent peptide.

 Nuclear Magnetic Resonance

 To analyze the full structure of a nascent polypeptide, nuclear magnetic resonance (NMR) is used.
 NMR allows a dynamic view of molecules in solution and so can be used on ribosome-nascent chain complexes (RNC).
 Labelling of ribosomes allows the NMR data to be filtered for suspected ribosome signal and identify the signal of the nascent polypeptide.